DanyalKhawaja/backend-test/README.md

 Added

 ## Migration
-Added - Need to re-run app and remove migration table from DB, Then re-run to seed film table in database and ElasticSearch instance.
-There is correct method is to create tables in a seperate migration and set `synchronize` to false in `ormconfig.ts` (not done as yet)
+Added - Will run on `yarn start` and create tables and seed postgresDB and elasticsearch.

 ## Queries with Elastic Serach
 Search for Name, Genre & Description is added, Comments and ranking not added.
 Also search inputs needs to be debounced.